VladOsip/Python-Training-Projects/README.md

 # Python-Training-Projects
-Small projects that I do mainly for training.
+Small bits of code that I do mainly for training.

 Thus far I have: